-Jimmy Watsons hails from a bygone era and has been keeping punters happy for generations since it opened on Lygon Street in the 1930s.
+Jimmy Watsons hails from a bygone era and has been keeping punters happy since it opened on Lygon Street in the 1930s.
 Enter from the rear Jimmy Watsons Lane to discover the Wolf’s Lair & Drinking Haus & Tree Tops, an intimate bohemian upstairs bar and outdoor rooftop.
 Sharing plates and pizzas are the go here.
-Or try the Thin Red Line, a velvety enclave with booths for your crew of besties to settle in for a session.
+Or try the Thin Red Line, a velvety enclave with booths for your crew of besties.

 Looking for some good-old fashioned hospitality?
 Cuff Food & Wine is the perfect spot.
 Nestled in Leicester building on Flinders Lane, you’ll almost get lost in the intricate design of Florentine arches and high ceilings.
 If you think it can’t get more Melbourne than that, call up your crew of connoisseurs and enjoy a bottle of pinot from their fine wine list.
 Their lunch time fave, crispy-skinned salmon with pine nuts, pesto and pears is also available on Friday nights to help you ease into the weekend.